zdanek/maverick/manifests/puppet-modules/apache/README.md

 ##### `auth_ldap_group_attribute`

 Array of values for [AuthLDAPGroupAttribute](https://httpd.apache.org/docs/current/mod/mod_authnz_ldap.html#authldapgroupattribute), specifies which LDAP attributes are used to check for user members within ldap-groups.

-Defaults are: "member" and "uniquemember".
+Default: "member" and "uniquemember".

 ##### `auth_ldap_group_attribute_is_dn`